byung1211/dsgn270-a3/README.md

 2. Node requests data from the API on the backend (secure).
 3. Node sends the response data back to the client.

+5
+#User Story for your target client.
+It should follow the format covered in the first half of this course:

+- As a bar owner, I'd like my #daily-special Instagram updates to show up on my website because some of my regulars don't use social media.

+5
+#100-150 word summary of the market and problem that your social media integration solves
+-	What's the target market for this integration?
+Who would pay to have this installed on their website?
+-	What problem/pain does the integration solve?
+-	How does the choice of social tool contribute to the solution?

 #--------------------------